mjnong/chatapp-v2/README.md

 - [Qualcomm AI Stack](https://developer.qualcomm.com/software/qualcomm-ai-stack) installed (v2.31.0 or compatible version)
 - [CMake](https://cmake.org/download/) 3.18 or newer
 - Java Development Kit (JDK) 11 or newer

-### Troubleshooting

-- **Build errors related to QNN SDK**: Ensure `QNN_SDK_PATH` points to a valid QNN SDK installation
-- **Permission issues when copying libraries**: Make sure you have write permissions to the target directory
-- **Missing dependencies**: Run `ldd build-android-arm64-v8a/install/lib/libonnxruntime.so` to check for missing dependencies

-### ℹ️ Info

-For more information, refer to the [Sherpa-ONNX documentation](https://github.com/k2-fsa/sherpa-onnx),

 ### Environment Setup